Are you looking for a low-maintenance pet that will show off your personality?

 These snails come in various colors, including yellow, blue, green, and black, and are relatively easy to care for.

-They are considered peaceful animals and spend much of their time grazing on algae in the aquarium, but they can also feed on a tablet or flake foods.
+They are considered peaceful animals and spend much of their time grazing on algae in the aquarium, but they can also eat tablets or flake foods.

-The Columbian Ramshorn Apple Snail is one of the types of snails to keep as pets and has a unique shell shape: ram’s horn-shaped.
+The Columbian Ramshorn Apple Snail is one of the types of snails to keep as pets.
+Its shell is unique: ram’s horn-shaped.

 Also, it has long, thin whorls when young, shortening into large chunks as they age.

-Their size ranges between 2 – 3 inches when fully grown, allowing them to make great tank mates for other small fish.
+When fully grown, they are between 2 and 3 inches, making them great tank mates for other small fish.

-Plus, they have characteristic eyes sticking out from the top of their shells, making them quite appealing for any home aquarium!
+Plus, their characteristic eyes stick out from the top of their shells, making them quite appealing for any home aquarium!

 4. Roman Snail

-The Roman Snail is likewise one of the excellent types of snails to keep as pets.
+The Roman Snail is likewise one of the excellent snails to keep as pets.

 This species is originally found in the Mediterranean region and can live between 1-2 years.

-Roman Snails are generally small in size, growing up to 5-6 cm in diameter, with light grey shells that feature pale stripes or spots on them.
+Roman Snails are generally small, growing up to 5-6 cm in diameter.
+They have light grey shells with pale stripes or spots.

 Despite their small size and lightweight shell design, they’re incredibly strong and resilient – making them ideal snails for beginner and experienced snail keepers alike.